steviegt6/steviegt6/README.md

 ---

+I'm a programmer who especially enjoys developing mods for software -- especially video games -- in my free time.
+I've a fascination for reverse engineering and doing things with software that I probably shouldn't.

-I program and develop mods for games in my free time.
-I like programming and reverse engineering; problem solving is fun.
-I have a presence mainly in the Terraria modding community, but I have dabbled in Minecraft, Stardew Valley, and HoloCure.
+I exist namely in the Terraria modding community but have dabbled elsewhere.

 ## Like what I do?